Plumsail/helpdesk-docs/Online/Configuration Guide/Building advanced templates.rst

 You can find condition configuration for such a trigger in this article_.
 The message body for the *Send email* action should contain an iteration over ``Data.FieldChanges`` which is available only on the *Ticket has been changed* event.
 It is a system array of objects that contain field values before and after the last modification.
-Each object has the following properties that can be used as tokens within iteration:
+Each one has the following properties to be used as tokens within iteration:

 * ``FieldName``
 * ``BeforeValue``